Reduced Latency when Monitoring FAQ

 "Reduced Latency when Monitoring" allows this additional latency to be bypassed, and the audio signals will now reflect the changes of the negative Track delay.

-Why am I getting clicks when using "Reduced Latency when Monitoring"?
+Why am I getting clicks while using Push when "Reduced Latency when Monitoring" is enabled?

 When "Reduced Latency when Monitoring" is active, clicks can take place when setting the Monitor to "In" or record enabling tracks due to sudden changes in the track's delay compensation.
 This is particularly obvious with Push, because of the fact that the device auto-arms selected tracks.
 While performing live, you might want to disable this option to avoid annoying glitches.